-As a startup, you may be looking for ways to cut through the noise and get your product or service in front of the right people.
+The said task is not impossible because there are influencer marketing startups’ strategies that help you cut through the noise and get your product or service in front of the right people.

-One of the best ways to do this is knowing influencer marketing for startups’ dos and don’ts.
-You should also know how to develop a coherent strategy with the right tools.
+So, you should know influencer marketing for startups’ dos and don’ts and how to develop a coherent strategy with the right tools.

 What Is Influencer Marketing?